EvelyneElst/LIFE_VAQUUMS/data/readme.md

 > Due to technical difficulties the Alphasense OPC-N2 measurements were not usable and this dataset is not available.
 The BME280 dataset is currently under investigation and is likely to be published later.

 The sensor measurements were aggregated to 1-minute mean values.
 In the column prefixed by `N` the number of individual readings (i.e. polling or sampling rate) that make up the mean is shown, i.e. for sensors that send data every 1s the column N will have a value close to 60.
-Depending on the sensors model the polling frequency can be higher or lower that once every 1s.
+Depending on the sensor model the polling frequency can be higher or lower that once every 1s.

 The 1-minute timestamps (`time`) are expressed as epochs (s precision) with the origin at 1970-01-01 00:00.
 They span the entire duration of the field campaign starting at 1550880000 (`2019-02-23 00:00 UTC`) and ending at 1585612800 (`2020-03-31 00:00 UTC`).